 Keep in mind, this is the first impression your plan and business will make.
-After looking over your executive summary, your target reader is either going to throw your business plan away or keep reading.
+After looking over your executive summary, your reader is either going to throw your business plan away or keep reading.
 So make sure you spend the time to get it just right.

-2. Product and services
+2. Products and services

 3. Market analysis

-4. Marketing and sales
+5. Marketing and sales

-Finally, if you are raising money or taking out loans, you should highlight the money you need to launch the business.
+If you are raising money or taking out loans, you should highlight the money you need to launch the business.
 This part should also include a use of funds report—basically an overview of how the funding will be used in business operations.

 And while it’s not required, it may be wise to briefly mention your exit strategy.
 This doesn’t need to be overly detailed, just a general idea of how you may eventually want to exit your business.

 The end of your business plan should include any additional information to back up specific elements of your plan.
-More detailed financial statements, resumes for your management team, patent documentation, credit histories, marketing examples, etc. Basically, include anything that can promote your credibility as a business owner.
+More detailed financial statements, resumes for your management team, patent documentation, credit histories, marketing examples, etc.

-Business plan outline template
+Detailed business plan outline